Sum activity of peripheral deiodinases

 The sum activity of peripheral deiodinases (GD, also referred to as deiodination capacity, total deiodinase activity or, if calculated from levels of thyroid hormones, as SPINA-GD) is the maximum amount of triiodothyronine produced per time-unit under conditions of substrate saturation.
 It is assumed to reflect the activity of deiodinases outside the central nervous system and other isolated compartments.
 GD is therefore expected to reflect predominantly the activity of type I deiodinase.

+GD is both a theoretical concept that is used in physiological theories of thyroid function and (as a calculated parameter) a biomarker for advanced diagnosis of thyroid disorders.

 How to determine GD

 GD can be determined experimentally by exposing a cell culture system to saturating concentrations of T4 and measuring the T3 production.
 Whole body deiodination activity can be assessed by measuring production of radioactive iodine after loading the organism with marked thyroxine.

 However, both approaches are faced with draw-backs.
 Measuring deiodination in cell culture delivers little, if any, information on total deiodination activity.
 Using marked thyroxine exposes the body to thyrotoxicosis and radioactivity.
 Additionally, it is not possible to differentiate step-up reactions resulting in T3 production from the step-down reaction catalyzed by type 3 deiodination, which mediates production of reverse T3.
 Distinguishing the contribution of distinct deiodinases is possible, however, by sequential approaches using deiodinase-specific blocking agents, but this approach is cumbersome and time-consuming.